jradhima/machine-learning/README.md

 Right now, the following models are included:

-  - A Linear regression object
+  - A Linear Regression object
+  - A Logistic Regression Classifier object
-  - A K-nearest-neighbors classifier
+  - A K-nearest-neighbors Classifier object

 All objects work with numpy arrays as inputs.
 Models follow scikit-learn's logic, with .fit() and .predict() methods.